2.19 Satisfactory Academic Progress

 Once an appeal has been approved, a student is placed on financial aid probation and is eligible for financial aid.
 The Academic Society, in conjunction with the student and the Registrar, will develop an academic plan for the student that will ensure, if followed, that the student is able to meet HMS’s SAP standards by a specific point of time.
 Ordinarily, this time frame will be for an academic year.
 The student is eligible for financial aid during the time frame stated in the academic plan.
+During this time, the student will be monitored on a semester basis to ensure that the conditions of the academic plan continue to be met.
+The academic plan may be shared with the PRB in reviewing a student’s status.
 At the end of the time frame stated in the academic plan, the student must have met the SAP standards.
 A student who does not comply with each SAP standard by the end of the financial aid probationary period is suspended from financial aid eligibility.
 A student shall be reinstated for financial aid eligibility when he/she has satisfactorily completed sufficient coursework to meet the standards of progress within the maximum time frames delineated above.

 NB: A student who has lost eligibility for financial aid due to deficiencies in satisfactory academic progress cannot automatically regain eligibility by paying tuition for a semester or by sitting out a term.
 Eligibility may be regained only by eliminating all SAP deficiencies at the student’s expense until all requirements of this policy are met.